Mariusmarten/Complexity-Resources/README.md

 Economies are self-organizing systems they are dealing with dynamic, changing systems, in which positive feedbacks are involved (stock market)
 -Thermodynamics
 -Neural networks
--Biological poulations (movment of humans)
+-Biological poulations (movment of humans) / Bak-Sneppen model -Genetic analysis
--Genetic analysis